-Together, we apply scientific expertise and leadership to produce better outcomes for land and people.
+We apply scientific expertise and leadership to produce better outcomes for land and people.

 EWP was founded at the UO in 1994 to support the development of a high-skill, high-wage ecosystem management industry in the Pacific Northwest.
-Our work is continually informed by the current needs of natural resources practitioners, managers, and decision makers.
+Our work is continually informed by the emerging needs of natural resources practitioners, managers, and decision makers.
 Our work has evolved to provide state-of-the-art social science research and communication aimed at promoting the resilience of forests and people.
 EWP employs social science methods from qualitative (e.g., case studies, interviews) and quantitative (e.g., large dataset and spatial analysis) approaches on topics such as accomplishing cross-boundary restoration, wildland fire policy and management, forest governance, and rural economies and land use.

 EWP projects are funded by state and federal agency agreements, and competitively awarded research and extension grants.
 The success of our work relies on our strong partnerships with other universities, local, state and federal agency partners, NGOs, and the private sector.